SwaminathanT02/JHUProject_Course_3/README.md

 **Contents**
 The contents of the repository include(excluding README.md):
 1. _run_analysis.R_ : This program uses the dataset provided above to provide an ordered and tidy single-file dataset using the existing data.
-It does the following operations
+It does the following operations:
 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.
 * Uses descriptive activity names to name the activities in the data set